-Health care assistants and care workers caring for older people, sick people and people with disabilities.
+Health care assistants and care workers caring for the old, sick or frail.
+This should include care workers directly employed in the domestic sector and those employed by home care providers and the HSE to provide care supports in the home.
 They provide caring, personal and household services.